 Unit Information Page (UIP™)

 As the parent of a Marine, you may contact a chaplain regarding your Marine's health and well-being.
-For more information, visit the Chaplain Care web site: www.chaplaincare.navy.mil.
-Support for any question, including those for a Chaplain, can be obtained by dialing a single toll free number from within the continental US.
-Simply dial 1-877-4-1-TOUCH (1-877-418-6824),press option 2 when you hear the recording, and when redirected press 2 again.
+Support for any question, call a Chaplain at 1-877-4-1-TOUCH (1-877-418-6824) and press option 7 when you hear the recording, then option 3.

 You may also contact a chaplain through the Navy 311 website.
 Visit https://www.navy311.navy.mil/home for information.